I applied to COTC. Is that the same as applying to the

 Students must complete the HESI exam for the

 ADN program.
-More information about this exam, how to
+View more information about the HESI exam, how

 Students must provide verification (card or registry number) of